solidquant/whack-a-mole/README.md

 What we know for certain is that you'll need a fast pair of eyes on the market at all times, and an extra fast execution engine to capture the moment without latency.

+Will our beloved Python be able to accomplish this?
+We'll see 😎